Mailman list configuration settings

 settings. (“We” being Bob Proulx and Karl Berry.)

-This list goes through the mailman list configuration pages (where we
+This list goes through the mailman list configuration pages in the

 If you have questions, suggestions, criticisms, or other comments, email